Cilantro Lime Rice

 Instructions

-• If you starting with uncooked rice: Combine rice with water or broth in a saucepan.
+• If you starting with uncooked rice: Combine 1 cup uncooked long grain white rice and 1 1/2 cups water or chicken or vegetable broth, and 1/4 teaspoon salt in a saucepan.
 Bring contents to a boil, then reduce the heat to medium-low and simmer with the lid on.
 Cook until all of the water is absorbed, about 25 minutes.
 Remove from heat, keep the lid on, and let it sit for 10 minutes.
 (See Note for other cooking methods.)

 • If you are starting with leftover cooked rice: Reheat the rice.
 Put the rice in a microwave-safe container and sprinkle a tablespoon of water over the top, cover with a dampened paper towel, then heat for 1-2 minutes on high power to warm it through.
 Or add the rice and tablespoon of water to a saucepan, cover the pan with a lid and cook on the stove top on low for 3-5 minutes, using a fork to break up any large clumps.

-• Fluff the rice with a fork, then add the minced cilantro, lime juice, and the butter or oil, if using.
-Stir everything togeger until evenly distrubuted, then serve immediately.
+• Fluff the hot rice with a fork, then add 2 Tablespoons minced fresh cilantro, 1 Tablespoon freshly squeezed lime juice, and up to 1 Tablespoon olive oil or butter, if using.
+Stir everything together until evenly distributed, then serve immediately.

 Notes